Polofiziert/js-artnet-packet/README.md

 When artnetDiscover gets a reply, it calls the artnetNodeManager and this saves the node.

 ## DMX loopp | Keep Shouting
+Send to your Friend, one at a time.
 ```js

 const { jap } = require("./src/jap)